isc-projects/kea/doc/sphinx/arm/config-backend.rst

 .. note::

    Use of a database for storage of leases and/or reservations is still possible without the CB.
-See the ``host-databases`` and ``lease-database`` directives.
+See the ``host-databases`` and ``lease-database`` config directives.

 Example Scenario
 ^^^^^^^^^^^^^^^^